newrelic/nri-flex/docs/wiki/workshop/lab0_installing.md

 ## Lab 0 - Installing Flex

-> ⚠️ **Notice** ⚠️: the following documents may contain some deprecated functionalities that are still supported by New Relic for backwards compatibility.
+> ⚠️ **Notice** ⚠️: the following documents may contain some deprecated functionalities that are provided for backwards compatibility.
 However, an updated version of this document is in progress.

 If you've followed the prereqs, and have a linux instance with the infrastructure Agent installed with some services to test against, you're ready to roll.